if1live/VRTK/Assets/VRTK/Documentation/API.md

   > `public virtual void SetTrackPoint(Transform givenTrackPoint)`

  * Parameters
-   * `Transform givenTrackPoint` - The track point to set on the grabbed object.
+   * `Transform givenTrackPoint` - The track point to set on the grabbed Interactable Object.
  * Returns
    * _none_

-The SetTrackPoint method sets the point on the grabbed object where the grab is happening.
+The SetTrackPoint method sets the point on the grabbed Interactable Object where the grab is happening.

 #### SetInitialAttachPoint/1